A Semi-supervised CART Model for Covariate Shift: Domain adaptive CART (DA-CART)

 Since the data used for training machine learning models may not always accurately represent the underlying distribution of the target data, developing a predictor model that can accurately predict outcomes in the target domain is useful.

-When faced with an unsupervised problem, sample weight methods can provide a practical solution.
+When faced with an unsupervised problem, sample weighting methods can provide a practical solution.
 These methods involve assigning varying weights to instances in the source domain to adjust its distribution to match that of the target domain.
-By adjusting the influence of individual samples based on their similarity to the target domain, sample weight methods can reduce the impact of domain shift on model performance.
+By adjusting the influence of individual samples based on their similarity to the target domain, sample weighting methods can reduce the impact of domain shift on model performance.